wsor4035/devwiki/content/Engine/NMPR.md

 | TOCLIENT_REMOVENODE | `v3s16 p, MapNode node`                                        | Remove a node                                |
 | TOCLIENT_PLAYERPOS  | `foreach(player){u16 player_id, v3s32 p*100, v3s32 speed*100}` | Update players on client                     |

-Minetest uses it's own reliability layer on top of UDP.
+Lunati uses it's own reliability layer on top of UDP.
 It isn't well documented at the moment, and thorough understanding of it isn't that important, so let's skip it as of now.

 ## Server
 The NMPR server logic is 287 lines of code that runs in two threads: